Zhu Bajie: Laziness

 Zhu Bajie is given to laziness.
 He seemingly never cares about their troubles and works, and always finds excuses to procrastinate their expedition.
 Every time the four of them arrive in another country, the local people always welcome them with food and accommodation because they come from the Great Tang Empire, which was both culturally and economically influential to all the surrounding areas at that time.
 Zhu Bajie hence tends to find excuses to persuade his master to stay several more days for better abodes and food due to his greediness.

 Lust

 When he was a marshal in heaven, he dallied with Chang'e, which was the reason for his banishment.
-After his reincarnation he drools everytime he meets beauties.
-Because of his lust the group often sinks into various troubles and even disasters.
+After his reincarnation he drools every time he meets beauties.
+Because of his lust, the group often sinks into various troubles and even disasters.

 All in all, he was given a name that means "eight resistances", which reminded him to resist temptations of the flesh, including lust, laziness, gluttony, and avarice.